 Unfortunately in America, there are those like the governor of New York who would trample on this right to self-defense by preventing the sale of firearms during times of crisis.
 This is just the latest example in a decades-long campaign against self-defense.
 We constantly hear how this or that shooting could have been prevented if our gun laws were only more strict.
 Many people believe this.
 They believe guns are only a weapon used by mass murderers to kill innocent people.

 Except now, in the face of societal collapse and a severe outbreak of crime, many anti-gun voters are rushing out to buy their own weapons.
 To their horror, it's not so easy to waltz into a gun store and run out with your own arsenal.
 Stories like this one have popped up across the country, where pro-gun control people are surprised (and sometimes angry) to discover how difficult it actually is to buy a gun.

-Perhaps these events will serve as a wakeup call to the Americans who think the second amendment is a thing of the past.
+Perhaps these events will serve as a wake-up call to the Americans who think the Second Amendment is a thing of the past.
 Our constitutional liberties are just as valid today as they were during the founding of America.
-We clearly cannot rely on the police to defend us, and we have the right and the duty to protect ourselves as Americans.
+We clearly can't rely on the police to defend us, and we have the right and the duty to protect ourselves as Americans.
 In the words of Abraham Lincoln, “important principles may and must be inflexible.”
 Never is the Second Amendment more important than during times of public unrest.